notadeejay/rbc-training/data/Week 4 Day 1/07__If Statements__Exercise.md

 ```

 #### Tasks
+[ ] Declare a variable called `name` that contains your first name
-[ ] Write some code to see if your name is longer than 8 letters
+[ ] Write some code to check if your name is longer than 8 letters

-### If statements
+## If statements
-If statements rely on a condition.
+If statements rely on a **condition**.
 A condition is something that can evaluate to true or to false.
 They work hand in hand with our boolean data type.

 If statements in JavaScript follow a pattern.